 Choose an ETH package, or purchase a custom amount by either dragging the slider or entering the desired amount of ETH or USD/EUR in the respective field, then click “Buy ETH” to continue.

 Supply your Ethereum wallet address.
-Note that certain smart contract addresses may give rise to difficulties; please check out this article for further elaboration.
+Note that certain smart contract addresses may give rise to difficulties.
 Different cryptocurrency wallets support different coins, so always make sure the wallet you’re using supports the coin you’re purchasing.

 Next, select the “Go to Payment” button and choose “bank transfer” as your payment method.
 On the next page, read the terms of the transfer.
 If you agree to them, check the boxes, then click “next.”